 The money that comes in and the money that goes out is a crucial part of any business, and accounting is the measuring of this.
 The accounting department records these transactions closely to ensure the business is running smoothly.
 Without this type of acknowledgement, any business may fall into financial trouble.
 However, with a skilled accountant or department in place, the likelihood of this happening is less.
 This is because the accounting department can determine the strength and effectiveness of a business.

 Accountancy is such an important element to any business and yet many business owners believe they can manage it single-handedly.
 Unfortunately, for start-up businesses with little revenue, this is most often, the only option.
 As a business begins bringing in higher revenue, hiring an accountant is the next logical step and if the business continues to grow further, more accountancy professionals are likely to be required, in-turn, forming an accounts team.

 What is Financial Accounting?

-There are two methods to financial accounting, cash basis and accrual.
+There are two methods of financial accounting, cash basis and accrual.
 For smaller businesses, cash basis is the usual method.
 Cash basis is a popular method with many sole traders or partners, it’s a way to work out your income and expenses for your self-assessment tax return.
-It’s simply an acknowledgment and records financial transactions when cash physically moves between two parties within a business.
+It’s simply an acknowledgement and records financial transactions when cash physically moves between two parties within a business.